ashastar/Data-Engineering-Notes/pratap/resume-santhosh-data-engineer.md

 📅 Jun 2020 – Feb 2022

 - Built ETL pipelines using Python and Apache Airflow for processing e-commerce transaction data.
-- Implemented data lake architecture on AWS S3 with automated data partitioning and compression.
+- Implemented data lake architecture on Azure Data Lake Gen2 with automated data partitioning and compression.
 - Created data models and views for business intelligence and reporting requirements.
 - Optimized SQL queries and Spark jobs resulting in 50% performance improvement.